 The first is that travelling is easier than you think – at least for those in the western world.
 If you want to travel, you can.
 People think up all sorts of reasons why they can’t and our message has always been that it’s easier than you think.
-We’ve even written a book to help them take leap: Don’t Offer Papaya: 101 Tips for Your First Time Around the World.
+We’ve even written a book to help them take the leap: Don’t Offer Papaya: 101 Tips for Your First Time Around the World.

-The second thing we’ve learnt is that we need less than we think.
+The second thing we’ve learned is that we need less than we think.
 We’ve lived for a year carrying not much more than 20kg between us.
 At the risk of sounding like born-again backpackers, that really does feel like freedom.

 What are your favourite travel apps?

-We most frequently use Booking.com, XE, Google Maps and MapMyHike.
+We most frequently use Booking.com, XE, Google Maps, and MapMyHike.

 What are your travel essentials?

-We spend a lot of time in the outdoors so our travel essentials include a solar charger, water purifier, insect repellent and sunscreen.
+We spend a lot of time outdoors so our travel essentials include a solar charger, water purifier, insect repellent and sunscreen.
 Our Kindles are good for long journeys and, sadly, our laptops for working on the road.

 What is your favourite travel quote you live by?

-We’ve taken inspirations from myriad travel quotes, but our favourite is probably this from Mark Twain: “Twenty years from now you will be more disappointed by the things you didn’t do than by the ones you did.
+We’ve taken inspiration from myriad travel quotes, but our favourite is probably this from Mark Twain: “Twenty years from now you will be more disappointed by the things you didn’t do than by the ones you did.
 So throw off the bowlines, Sail away from the safe harbor.
 Catch the trade winds in your sails.”

 When Peter first went travelling at 21 years old, his father gave him this travel quote scribbled on a piece of card.
 Over 10 years and 60 countries later, it’s still in his wallet.